 Add the Extract from Document smart service and configure it to call your new skill.

-You'll also want to add the Reconcile Doc Extraction smart service so a person can verify that the extracted data maps to the proper fields.
+You'll also want to add the Reconcile Doc Extraction smart service so a person can verify that the extracted table and checkbox data maps to the proper fields.

 Output: Reconciliation user input task

 Next, Appian leverages previous mappings stored in the customer's environment to know which extracted tables and checkbox data to map to the document structure.
 These mappings are stored in a dictionary as you complete reconciliation tasks over time (step 3).
 So, the more mappings and reconciliation tasks you complete for a given document type, the better Appian is at mapping that data.
 Each subsequent reconciliation task is faster and more accurate.

 If your Appian environment has previously mapped values to your table or checkbox fields, Appian leverages those previous keys to assist in mapping the data before assigning a reconciliation task.
 Each time a user completes a reconciliation task, Appian stores updated mappings in a simple dictionary of terms (keys and positions) to use next time it has to map data from the pre-trained model (output of step 1) to the structured fields in your application.